gnunn1/modernize-apps-jboss/docs/cdk-docs/md/04-mono-to-micro-part-2.md

 ));
 ```

-This `ClassRule` means that if our tests are trying to call our inventory url Howeverfly will intercept this and respond with our hard coded response instead.
+This `ClassRule` means that if our tests are trying to call our inventory url, Hoverfly will intercept this and respond with our hard coded response instead.

 **Implementing the Inventory Client**

 Since we now have a nice way to test our service-to-service interaction we can now create the client that calls the Inventory.
 Netflix has provided some nice extensions to the Spring Framework that are mostly captured in the Spring Cloud project, however Spring Cloud is mainly focused on Pivotal Cloud Foundry and because of that Red Hat and others have contributed Spring Cloud Kubernetes to the Spring Cloud project, which enables the same functionallity for Kubernetes based platforms like OpenShift.

 The inventory client will use a Netflix project called _Feign_, which provides a nice way to avoid having to write boilerplate code.
-Feign also integrate with Hystrix which gives us capability to Circute Break calls that doesn't work.
+Feign also integrates with Hystrix which gives us the capability to Circuit Break calls that don't work.
 We will discuss this more later, but let's start with the implementation of the Inventory Client.
-Using Feign all we have todo is to create a interface that details which parameters and return type we expect, annotate it with `@RequestMapping` and provide some details and then annotate the interface with `@Feign` and provide it with a name.
+Using Feign, all we have to do is to create an interface that details which parameters and return type we expect, annotate it with `@RequestMapping` and provide some details and then annotate the interface with `@Feign` and provide it with a name.

-Create the Inventory client by clicking ``src/main/java/com/redhat/coolstore/client/InventoryClient.java``
+Create and open a file named `src/main/java/com/redhat/coolstore/client/InventoryClient.java` for the Inventory client.

 Add the followng small code to the file: